 When it comes to traffic accidents, the statistics of our state are approaching critical proportions.
 Florida’s integrated Report Exchange System’s analytics tell us that in the first 56 days of 2019:

 - Miami-Dade County claims 7,971 of these accidents

 - As of February 25, 2019, 32 of Miami-Dade county’s citizens have lost their lives on our highways

-Data from the National Safety Council reveals that Florida’s 2018 fatalities are a whopping 5.8 percent higher than the previous year.
-On a national level, the economic impact of motor vehicle injuries in 2018 was estimated at $433.8 billion.
-These costs included:
+Data from the National Safety Council reveals that 2018 fatalities in the state are a whopping 5.8 percent higher than the previous year.

 Driver Attitudes About Speeding